AshampooSystems/boden/docs/docs/guides/extending/wrap_java_class.md

 };
 ```

 JavaMethod itself is a template that takes a function pointer style argument.
-It needs to be initialized with a pointer to the object (```this```) and the name of the function has be be provided as a string ( in this case "testFunction" )
+It needs to be initialized with a pointer to the object (```this```) and the name of the function has be be provided as a string (in this case `testFunction`).

-Now we can call the function:
+Now you can call the function:

 ```C++
 MyJavaClass myClass;
 myClass.testFunction("Hello World");
 ```

-## Deriving from JTObject based classes
+## Deriving from JTObject Base Classes

-To derive from a class, we need to pass through the new class name.
-Building on our previous example we change MyJavaClass to the following. ( Changes are highlighted )
+To derive from a class, you pass through the new class name as a template argument.
+Building on the previous example you change `MyJavaClass` to the following (changes are highlighted below):

 ```C++ hl_lines="2 3 6 10"
 constexpr const char kMyJavaClassName[] = "io/mycompany/MyJavaClass";